Children’s services includes social care, education, early years and youth services.

 1. Talk to the staff who provide the service you are not happy with

 First of all, if you feel comfortable doing so, you should tell the people providing the service about your concerns so they have a chance to put things right.
 For example, if you have a complaint about services at a residential care home then speak to the care home manager or supervisor if you can.

 3. Complain by e-mail

-If you prefer, you can fill in the complaints form on the last page of the Children and Young People’s Complaints leaflet, available from the documents section, and post it back.
+Alternatively you can fill in the complaints form on the last pages of the Children and Young People’s Complaints leaflets found in related documents and post it back to the above address.

 If you need help making a children’s services complaint

-Do you feel worried or confused about making a complaint?
-There are people who can help.
+If you feel worried or confused about making a complaint, there are people who can help:

 More information about making a complaint